*The company was dissolved in 2016

-Checking our analytics, we see that many users are able to select a food they like in as little as 1 minute.
+Checking our analytics, we see that many users are able to select the food they like in as little as 1 minute.
 Because you can search “Chicken Pizza”, and see pictures of all the chicken pizzas in your area, it is easy to compare price, quality, size etc to quickly make a decision that will make you happy.

 Midlands Traveller: What kind of feedback have you received so far?

 Magda Sternik: Feedback has been really positive.
-Many people find Foodswiper an excellent app, since it can make their lives easier and can help them find the food they want in a more convenient and fun way.
+Many people find Foodswiper an excellent app since it can make their lives easier and can help them find the food they want in a more convenient and fun way.

 We started building Foodswiper as something we would like to use ourselves.
 We are in the constant process of learning and adapting to our customers and we surely will go with the spirit of our community.
-If you use Foodswiper and have some feedback be sure to drop us a line, we would love you hear your suggestions.
+If you use Foodswiper and have some feedback be sure to drop us a line, we would love to hear your suggestions.

 Midlands Traveller: What are the challenges of a business like yours?

 Using our app you will not find a “generic big mac” picture that many takeaways provide.
-And because of this we need to be more selective in terms of what restaurants we partner with and this takes much more effort than just having every restaurant working with us.
+And because of this, we need to be more selective in terms of what restaurants we partner with and this takes much more effort than just having every restaurant working with us.

-Midlands Traveller: Foodswiper is covering some parts of London area.
+Midlands Traveller: Foodswiper is covering some parts of the London area.
 Are there plans to expand it to other parts of The UK and Europe?

 Magda Sternik: Short answer is yes, in the future.
 However, our biggest goal now is to perfect the product, and ensure customers are happy.
 Then we will expand to the areas where we see the highest customer demand.
 We would like to enable anyone who likes the concept to use the app in their location.